If you want to use your own webmail, our address is:

 "Congratulations on the photo & article in the Tacoma News Tribune.
 I

 enjoy your site & viewing the spectacular bridge photos.
 The one with the blimp is my favorite.
-I'm impressed by your work and passion for the
+I'm impressed by your work and passion for the history of the bridges."

 Robert Lodge of Wenatchee Wa, contributor to Bridgeabilia, " I am very impressed with your site on the Narrows Bridge-- you obviously have put a lot of serious effort into it.
 I am especially intrigued by the artifacts."